Zhuph31/cometbft/README.md

 #### Vote Broadcast
 #### Transaction Broadcast
 By default, the node that receives the transaction would send the transaction to all its peers, and peers would keep on gossiping about the transaction.
 To keep the other nodes from relaying the transaction, we record the sender when receiving a transaction and compare it against all the peers.
 If the transaction is sent by one of the peers, we believe that it is the sender's responsibility to broadcast the transaction.
 Otherwise, we assume it is sent by a client and start broadcasting the transaction.

-### Demo Video
-This is the link to the demo video:

 ## Experiment
 ### Experiment Setting